Submarine Volcanoes Group

 The roles of mid-ocean ridges in plate tectonics and hydrothermal circulation are concepts that were only discovered in the last half century.
 We are now learning how often the ridges erupt, how big those eruptions are and how explosive they might be, and how much they contribute to global gas and mineral cycles.
-The recent eruptions at Axial Seamount have been a particular focus.
+The Alarcon Rise and recent eruptions at Axial Seamount have been of particular focus.

 The seamounts offshore of California, such as Davidson Seamount within the Monterey Bay National Marine Sanctuary, were slowly built over abandoned mid-ocean spreading ridges.
 They now offer rocky habitat for dense populations of deep-sea corals and sponges, high above the muddy abyssal plain.
 Near-ridge seamounts are chains of seamounts that formed off-axis of spreading ridges.
 They are influenced by ridge processes but have large calderas so might be capable of especially violent behavior.

 Hot spot mantle plumes have built many of the thousands of seamounts and islands in the ocean, which are important for species biodiversity, fisheries and other human uses.
 They can also produce destructive eruptions and landslides.